 Filtering will work with any event type, but it will be necessary to figure out the data associated with the event to understand what values can be filtered on.
-If using wildcard, only those used to subscribe to the broker can be used as wildcards.
-The plugin supports the use both single and multi-level wildcards.

-- namespace (str, optional) Namespace to use for the call.
+Keyword Arguments namespace (str, optional) - Namespace to use for the call.
 See the section on namespaces for a detailed description.
-In most cases it is safe to ignore this parameter. - binary (bool, optional) If wanting the payload to be returned as binary, this should be specified.
-If not given, AD will return the payload as decoded data.
-It should be noted that it is not possible to have different apps receive both binary and non-binary data on the same topic
+In most cases it is safe to ignore this parameter.